Skip to main content

 Complete your dental foundation training (DFT) year with enhanced financial, academic and wellbeing support.

-DFT WERO is a new local recruitment initiative.
+DFT WERO is a local recruitment initiative.
 We are offering an enhanced support package for trainees who complete dental foundation training (DFT) in specific rural dental practices in West, North and Central Wales.

 The benefits of WERO